A numerically stable communication-avoiding s-step GMRES algorithm: Proposed solutions to resolve numerical instabilities in s -step GMRES

 \subsection{Avoiding Cholesky breakdown in CholQR}

-As mentioned previously, an ill-conditioned input matrix to CholQR may produce a numerically non-SPD Gram matrix that causes the Cholesky decomposition to break down.
+As mentioned previously, an ill-conditioned input matrix to CholQR (e.g., $V$ in line 5 of~\Cref{alg:BlockQR}) may produce a numerically non-SPD Gram matrix that causes the Cholesky decomposition to break down.
 To avoid this, we propose the use of a \textit{partial} Cholesky decomposition, which leads to a \textit{partial} CholQR factorization.

 Let $X \in \mathbb{R}^{N\times s}$ be the input to the CholQR factorization, and let $p$ be an integer such that